Swim Health and Safety

-- Children 11–14 years who are competent swimmers need to be checked on at an intermittent basis.
+- Children 11–14 years old who are competent swimmers need to be checked on an intermittent basis.

 Children must be supervised at all times.
 Lifeguards are an important safety feature at our pools, but cannot, and do not replace the close supervision of parents or guardians.